4000, Eligibility and Fees

 This section provides policy requirements for eligibility determinations, client fees, and continuity of client services.

-Contractors must develop a policy indicating how staff will determine Epilepsy Program client eligibility.
+Contractors must develop a policy indicating how staff will determine PHC program client eligibility.
 The policy must outline the contractor’s procedures for determining program eligibility and who is responsible for eligibility screening.

 Contractors must perform an eligibility screening assessment on all clients who present for services using the most recent version of Form 3029.

-An alternate eligibility tool created by the contractor may be used in place of Form 3029 with prior written approval by the Epilepsy Program.
-The tool must contain, at minimum, all required elements of Form 3029 for eligibility determination as well as the signature of the applicant or applicant’s legal representative.
+An alternate eligibility tool created by the contractor may be used in place of Form 3029 with prior written approval by the PHC program.
+The tool must contain, at minimum, all required elements of the Form 3029 for eligibility determination as well as the applicant or applicant’s legal representative’s signature.

 Once a contractor obtains approval for the use of an alternate eligibility screening tool, the following requirements will apply:

-- Contractors must request approval from the Epilepsy Program for any revisions to their eligibility screening tool and include a copy of the revised tool.
+- Contractors must request approval from the PHC program for any revisions to their eligibility screening tool and include a copy of the revised tool.

 - The eligibility screening tool is only approved for the life of the current contract cycle.
 If a contractor is awarded funding under a subsequent contract, the contractor must resubmit their eligibility screening tool for review and written approval, even if no changes have been made to the tool since the last written approval.

-- Any required changes made to Form 3029 by the Epilepsy Program must be incorporated into the contractor-developed alternate screening tool.
+- Any required changes made to Form 3029 by the PHC program must be incorporated into the contractor-developed alternate screening tool.
 Contractors will need to submit their contractor-developed alternate screening tool with the incorporated changes within 60 calendar days for re-review and approval.

-- The Epilepsy Program reserves the right to request additional edits or to withdraw its approval of the use of an alternate eligibility tool.
-The Epilepsy Program will notify the contractor of the decision in writing and include the date by which use of the alternate tool must be discontinued.
+- The PHC program reserves the right to request additional edits or withdraw its approval of the use of an alternate eligibility tool.
+HHSC program will notify the contractor of the decision in writing and include the date the use of the alternate tool must be discontinued.

-The following forms are optional, but may be used to aid in completing the epilepsy eligibility process:
+The following forms are optional, but may be used to aid in completing the PHC eligibility process:

 4200, Client Eligibility Screening Process

-For a person to receive epilepsy services with HHSC funds, four criteria must be met:
+For a person to receive PHC program services, three criteria must be met:

-- gross household income is at or below 200% of Federal Poverty Level (FPL);
+- Gross family income at or below 200% of the Federal Poverty Level (FPL)

-- applicant is not eligible for other programs or benefits providing the same services, such as Medicaid, Medicare or Children with Special Health Care Needs (CSHCN).
+- Not eligible for other programs or benefits providing the same services

-Eligibility determinations for the Epilepsy Program can be made by conducting interviews over the phone for new applicants and to re-certify current clients.
+Eligibility determinations for PHC can be made by conducting interviews over the phone for both new applicants and to re-certify current clients.
 Phone interviews for eligibility determinations must comply with all eligibility guidelines outlined in program policy.

-4300, Procedures and Terminology When Determining Epilepsy Eligibility
+4300, Procedures and Terminology When Determining PHC Eligibility

 - Birth certificate